Alchemix and the future of hybrid DeFi apps

 How does Alchemix work?

+Passive functionalities in DeFi have amassed devoted aficionados.
+Take Balancer - a market-making protocol for passive income.
+And what's the Alchemix's angle here?
 To make self-repaying debts a reality, the Alchemix team implements a variety of additional features aiming to serve borrowers:

 Vaults.
 On the Alchemix platform, users manage their yield advance positions through vaults where they store their deposits in DAI.
 This feature is similar to other blockchain-based platforms such as MakerDAO and AAVE.